-The Jackson Station in Topsham is the District's largest water source and headquarters for administration and operations.
-The station was constructed in 1971.
-As you can imagine, several of the building systems, including structural, electrical, and mechanical, are not operating efficiently and cannot easily be repaired or replaced.
-The District commissioned a strategic plan in 2012 that recommended replacement of the facility by 2025.
+For several years, we have written about our planning work to replace Jackson Station in Topsham.
+Jackson Station is the district's largest water source and headquarters for administration and operations.
+The station was constructed in 1971, and most of the building systems are at the end of their lives.
+The district commissioned an engineering study in 2012 that recommended replacement of the facility by 2025.

-In 2015, levels of disinfection by-products (DBPs) were seen to be increasing.
-These are substances that we regularly test for to stay within federal guidelines.
-DBPs form when chlorine, which is used for disinfection, combines with naturally occurring organic matter (NOM).
-Operational changes have been made to keep levels below EPA and state water quality limits.
-While operational changes can lessen DBP formation, the basic characteristics of the water source are unchanged.
+In 2015 we found levels of disinfection by-products (DBPs) were increasing.
+(DBP levels can be seen in the Detected Contaminants table.)
+DBPs form when chlorine, used for disinfection, combines with naturally occurring organic matter (NOM).
+We made operational changes to keep levels below U.S. EPA and state water quality limits.
+We have met water quality standards, but the basic characteristics of the water source are unchanged.
+The best approach is to remove the source of the problem rather than try to manage it.
+The need to replace the building plus deal with the DBP problem caused us to accelerate our plans.